Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Introduction

-First, this is, to the best of our knowledge, the first in-depth study of COTS Wi-Fi NIC baseband hardware design ever since the beginning of CSI-based Wi-Fi sensing.
-The lessons we've learned from QCA9300 design are of great guiding significance for speculating what happen on other confidential platforms, such as IWL5300 or BroadCom 43xx series (a.k.a BCM43xx thereafter)~\cite{Nexmon}.
+First, to the best of our knowledge, this is the first in-depth study of hardware baseband design for COTS Wi-Fi NICs.
+We identify the pervasiveness of CSI distortion and propose a reliable solution to eliminate it.
+The lessons learned from the QCA9300 NIC are of great guiding significance for inferring how other confidential platforms operate, such as the IWL5300 and Broadcom 43xx (BCM43xx)~\cite{Nexmon} models.

-Second, we unlock some of QCA9300's most valuable hardware features and make them public, such as the arbitrary tuning for both carrier frequency and baseband sampling rate.
-As far as we know, this is also the first work that unlocks the ultra-wide spectrum access on COTS Wi-Fi NIC.
-There is no doubt that its UWB spectrum access will push the limit of Wi-Fi sensing accuracy and resolution to higher standards.
+Second, we \textit{reintroduce} both the QCA9300 and SDR as powerful hardware options for Wi-Fi sensing research.
+For the QCA9300 NIC, we, for the first time, unlock the arbitrary access to the $>$2 GHz spectrum, up to 80 MHz bandwidth and manual Rx gain control, which enable tremendous potential for COTS NIC-based Wi-Fi sensing research.
+For SDR devices, we resolve the dilemma of SDR.
+With the high-performance baseband implementation, SDR devices can inject and receive Wi-Fi packets in real time similar to an ordinary Wi-Fi NIC.
+The baseband implementation also provides complete hardware control and returns much richer PHY-layer information.

-Third, this is also the first work that identifies the pervasiveness of the CSI distortion and locates its origin through extensive experiments and baseband analysis.
-We identify three types of CSI distortion and their trigger conditions.
-We also propose a reliable solution to remove those distortion.
+Third, we release PicoScenes, the first middleware platform for Wi-Fi sensing research and application.
+It is the first platform that supports multi-NIC concurrent CSI measurement for the QCA9300 and IWL5300 NICs.
+Researchers can build a large multi-NIC/SDR Wi-Fi sensing array and connect it to only one computer.
+We even release the reference design for a 27-NIC array.
+PicoScenes is architecturally flexible such that researchers can quickly realize a complex and interactive CSI measurement protocol via the plugin mechanism.

-Last, we release PicoScenes system, a powerful, multi-hardware supporting and user extensible Wi-Fi sensing platform.
-PicoScenes fully unleashes the potential of QCA9300 along with IWL5300.
-It also embeds a high-performance software implementation of 802.11a/g/n/ac/ax baseband processing, which is an out-of-the-box solution for SDR to transmit and receive the 11a/g/n/ac/ax rate packets, measure CSI and obtain much richer PHY layer information than on COTS platform.
+Last, comprehensive evaluations demonstrate the state-of-the-art performance of the PicoScenes platform, \eg, $>$2 GHz wide full-spectrum availability for the QCA9300 NIC, an up to 8 kHz CSI measurement rate by the 27-NIC array, an up to 40 kHz packet injection rate on SDR, an up to 1 kHz packet decoding rate on SDR and a up to 200 MHz bandwidth CSI measurement on SDR.

-The rest of the paper is organized as follows.
-Section~\ref{sec:related_work} briefly reviews the recent works on Wi-Fi sensing.
-Section~\ref{sec:architecture} presents the in-depth study of the baseband design for QCA9300.
-Section~\ref{sec:distortion} goes deep into the CSI distortion.
-Section~\ref{sec:picoscenes} introduce the PicoScenes Wi-Fi sensing system.
-At last, Section~\ref{sec:conclusion} concludes the paper.
+The rest of this paper is organized as follows.
+Section~\ref{sec:architecture} presents an in-depth study of the baseband design of the QCA9300.
+Section~\ref{sec:distortion} investigates CSI distortion.
+Section~\ref{sec:picoscenes} introduces the PicoScenes platform.
+Section~\ref{sec:evaluation} reports extensive evaluations.
+Section~\ref{sec:related_work} briefly reviews recent works on Wi-Fi sensing.
+Finally, Section~\ref{sec:conclusion} concludes the paper.